ninchat/ninchat-api/api.md

 	parameter of the [`create_session`](#create_session) action.
 This also applies to the automatically generated `ninchat.com/info/*` messages.

+- `closed` : boolean (writable by operators)

+	Channel is in read-only state.

 - `disclosed_since` : time (writable by operators)

 	New members can see old messages since the specified time.
 When set